Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMToggleInput.md

 Toggle inputs are ideal for binary choices where the user must select one of two options.

 When designing forms with toggles:
-- Use clear, concise labels that indicate the "on" state
+- Use clear, concise labels that indicate the "on" state.
-- Consider grouping related toggles together
+- Consider grouping related toggles together.
-- For more complex choices with multiple options, consider using ChoiceSet instead
+- For more complex choices with multiple options, consider using `ChoiceSet` instead.

 ## RELATED LINKS
 - [https://adaptivecards.io/explorer/Input.Toggle.html](https://adaptivecards.io/explorer/Input.Toggle.html)